da4ml: Distributed Arithmetic for Real-time Neural Networks on FPGAs: Experiments

 \subsection{Realistic Neural Networks}

 We show the performance of the \texttt{da4ml} algorithm on realistic neural networks with CMVM operations.
 The networks are trained with the \texttt{HGQ}~\cite{hgq} library.
 It is worth noting these neural networks trained with \texttt{HGQ} have heterogeneous bitwidths within one CMVM operation, i.e., there is a high bit-wise sparsity in the constant matrix and the inputs.
 Due to the extremely heterogeneous bitwidths, \texttt{da4ml}'s benefit is less significant than the random matrix case.
-Based on the results from the previous section, we found delay constraint of 2 is a good trade-off between resource utilization and latency, and we use it for all evaluations in this section.
+For each table, the same neural network is used and different precisions are obtained with different quantization levels.
+Based on the results from the previous section, we found that a delay constraint of 2 is a good trade-off between resource utilization and latency, and we use it for all evaluations in this section.

+For all experiments in this section, the results shown are obtained from out-of-context synthesis and place-and-route with Vivado 2023.2~\cite{vivado}.
+When \texttt{hls4ml} is used and HLS synthesis is required, we use Vitis HLS 2023.2~\cite{vitis} to generate the RTL designs.
+In this case, we do not specify the target latency and let Vitis determine the required pipeline stages to meet timing.
+In all cases, all FPGA resources and $\mathrm{F}_\mathrm{max}$ are reported from the Vivado post routing utilization and timing reports.
+We target the AMD UltraScale+ FPGA VU13P (\texttt{xcvu13p-flga2577-2-e}) for all experiments in this section unless otherwise specified.